theo-ardouin/courses/exs/exs_2.md

 # sort_this
-Write a C function that sorts an array from a non-sorted array followed by a [newline](https://en.wikipedia.org/wiki/Newline)
+Write a C function that sorts an array from a non-sorted array

 ### Prototype
 `void sort_this(int array[], unsigned length)`